GeoscienceAustralia/GA-SaMMT/docs/source/morphological_surface_tool_bathymetry.rst

 This tool classifies an area into three **surface** categories: *Plane*, *Slope* and *Escarpment* from a bathymetric data.
 The three **surface** categories are classified based on the values of slope gradient.

-The *surface* classification method is based on the seabed morphology scheme published in [Dove2020]_.
+The *surface* classification method is based on the seabed morphology scheme published in :cite:`dove_2020_4075248`.

-..
-[Dove2020] Dove, D., Nanson, R., Bjarnadóttir, L., Guinan, J., Gafeira, J., Post, A., Dolan, M.; Stewart, H.; Arosio, R, Scott, G..
-(2020).
-A two-part seabed geomorphology classification scheme (v.2); Part 1: morphology features glossary.
-Zenodo. http://doi.org/10.5281/zenodo.4075248

 The followings are the key steps of this tool.